 Married students may rent unfurnished apartments on campus.
-Married student apartments are rented to the husband and wife and their natural or legally adopted children.
-For anyone else to live in the same apartment, occupants must have the permission of the Student Services Office.
+Married student apartments are rented to the couple and their natural or legally adopted children.
+For anyone else to live in the same apartment, occupants must have the permission of the Student Affairs Office.
 An additional charge per person, per month, will be made to the family renting the apartment.
 The Oklahoma State Agriculture and Mechanical Board of Regents establishes rent charges.
 The renting family will be notified of the charge at the time permission is given.
 For current information regarding the charges for student apartments, please contact the Student Services Office at 580-349-1360 or visit the office in the Student Union Building, Room 4.
-The University contributes to the improvement of the quality of life in its service area.
-Some of the agencies and resources used in fulfilling this responsibility are discussed in this section.